Evgeny Zharikov

-Evgeny Ilyich Zharikov (Евге́ний Ильи́ч Жа́риков; 26 February 1941 — 18 January 2012), also spelt Yevgeniy Ilich Zharikov and variants, was a Soviet and Russian film actor.
+Evgeny Ilyich Zharikov (Евгений Ильич Жариков; 26 February 1941 — 18 January 2012), also spelt Yevgeniy Ilich Zharikov and variants, was a Soviet and Russian film actor.
 He was awarded the USSR State Prize in 1978, and the title People's Artist of the RSFSR in 1989.

 Early life and education

-Zharikov was born on February 26, 1941, in Moscow as the sixth and last child of the Soviet writer Leonid Zharikov (Ilya Milahievich Zharikov).
+Zharikov was born on 26 February 1941, in Moscow as the sixth and last child of the Soviet writer Leonid Zharikov (Ilya Milahievich Zharikov).
 He had a sister called Nina.
 He spent his childhood in the Moscow suburbs, near Zagorsk (now Sergiev Posad), with his grandparents, and from the age of four rode horses and mastered crafts.

 In 1959, he entered the Gerasimov Institute of Cinematography and first appeared in a film in his second year of study.

 Career

 In 1964, after graduation, he went to East Germany, where for two years he starred in the title role in the local series Russian for You.
 After his return in 1966, he acted in theater, television, and film in Moscow.
 He became a member of the CPSU in 1970.

 He came to fame appearing in the 1970s television series Born by the Revolution about the formation of the Soviet militia and its fight against crime in the 1920s.
 In 1970, at the height of his career, he was injured on the set of the film Death No, Guys! when he fell from a horse at full gallop, which injured his hip and caused a compression fracture of the spine.

 From 1988 to 2000, he was President of the Guild of Actors of Soviet Cinema (Russian Film Actors Guild from 1991), and founded the Sozvezdie International Film Festival, organised by the Guild and called "Constellation" in English.

 He appeared in nearly 70 films and participated in the dubbing of more than 200 films.
 He was sometimes compared to French actor Alain Delon, on account of his perceived attractiveness to women.